Buzztrax/buzztrax/README.md

     BT_TEST_DEBUG=1 make check

 The tests make use of Xvfb (X Virtual Frame Buffer) to create UI in a headless scenario; if installed, it will be used.
 Sometimes it's useful to be able to see the UI when writing or debugging tests, though.
 You can set `BT_CHECK_NO_XVFB=1` to disable use of XVfb.
 You will then see UI windows created on your desktop directly during test runs.

+To debug a test with gdb, try:

+    BT_CHECKS="test_bt_edit_app*" make bt_edit.gdb

+To run Valgrind's memcheck over the test:

+    BT_CHECKS="test_bt_edit_app*" make bt_edit.valgrind

+The Valgrind log file will be found at /tmp/<test_name>.valgrind.<pid>.
+Logs without errors are deleted automatically after test execution.

+You may find that you need to tweak the location of the Valgrind suppression files for your OS (the 'default.supp' file is found there.)
+If you have that issue, try this:

+    VALSUPP=/usr/libexec/valgrind BT_CHECKS="test_bt_edit_app*" make -e bt_edit.valgrind